Fall of Tenochtitlan: Casualties and atrocities

+Due to the wholesale slaughter after the campaign and the destruction of Aztec culture many sources such as Israel Charney, John C. Cox, and Norman Naimark consider the siege a genocide.

 Although some reports put the number as low as forty, the Spanish lost over 100 soldiers in the siege, while thousands of Tlaxcalans perished.
 It is estimated that around 1,800 Spaniards died from all causes during the two-year campaign—from Veracruz to Tenochtitlan.
 (Thomas, pp. 528–29) The remaining Spanish forces consisted of 800–900 Spaniards, eighty horses, sixteen pieces of artillery, and Cortés' thirteen brigantines.
 Other sources estimate that around 860 Spanish soldiers and 20,000 Tlaxcalan warriors were killed during all the battles in this region from 1519 to 1521.
 It is well accepted that Cortés' indigenous allies, which may have numbered as many as 200,000 over the three-year period of the conquest, were indispensable to his success.
+Cortés' lieutenant Bernal Díaz del Castillo especially credited La Malinche with their victory.